How You Control What Happens to Your Digital Life

 What Happens Without an Online Tool

-If a platform does not offer an online tool, or if you choose not to use one, you can still give direction through your estate planning documents.
-A will, trust, or power of attorney can specify whether a fiduciary should have access to your digital assets, including the content of your emails and messages.
+If a platform does not offer an online tool, or you choose not to use one, you can still give direction through your estate plan.
+A will, trust, or power of attorney can state whether a fiduciary should have access to your digital assets.

 A user's direction under subsection A or B of this section overrides a contrary provision in a terms-of-service agreement that does not require the user to act affirmatively and distinctly from the user's assent to the terms of service.